learnk8s/learnk8s.io/src/gatekeeper/content.md

 The `spec.match` object defines the workloads against which the constraint will be enforced.

-Here, you specify that it will be enforced against the `apps` API group and of kind, `Deployment`.
+Here, you specify that it will be enforced against the `apps` API group and of kind `Deployment`.

 Since these fields are arrays, you can specify multiple values and extend the checks to StatefulSets, DaemonSets, etc.